shivankgoel003/shivankgoel003/README.md

 ### Hi there 👋

+My name is Shivank Goel.
+I am an undergraduate candidate at the University of Toronto, Ontario pursuing my Bachelor’s in Mathematics and Statistics major and Computer Sciences minor.
+I am interested in learning mathematics and mathematical educational research
 <!--
 **shivankgoel003/shivankgoel003** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.